 Depart on an overnight flight to Santiago, Chile.

-Spend the day exploring Chiloé’s culture and natural history, seeing its attractive palafitos , colorful fishermen’s houses precariously built on stilts along the water’s edge.
-The town is full of little shops and a large open-air market where the Chileans show their indigenous wares, such as alpaca sweaters and lapis jewelry.
-You may choose to visit Chiloé National Park to see its forests, wetlands and wildlife, with a selection of longer or shorter walks.
-Alternatively, visit some of the welcoming small communities that dot the countryside and learn about a unique way of life.
+Spend the day exploring Chiloé’s culture and natural history, with a choice of excursions.
+One group will explore Chiloé's cultural history, seeing its attractive palafitos, colorful fishermen’s houses precariously built on stilts along the water’s edge.
+Some palafitos are now restaurants serving fine Chilean food, and the group will have lunch at one of them.
+The town of Castro has little shops and a large open-air market where the Chileans show their indigenous wares, such as alpaca sweaters and lapis jewelry.
+Visit some of the welcoming small communities that dot the countryside and learn about a unique way of life.
 One of the unique features of the island's history and culture is its wooden churches, collectively designated a UNESCO World Heritage site.
 The churches and many of the houses are covered in protective shells of wooden shingles in artistic designs.

 Pumalín’s 750,000 acres in Chilean Patagonia are protected as one of the last areas where the unusual alerce forest remains.
 These huge trees are similar in dimension to California redwoods, with some specimens 2,000 years old.
 The Pumalín Project was established in 1995 by the late American conservationist Doug Tompkins, who wanted to preserve some of the remaining virgin forest in Chile.
 Have a choice of walks in the park with naturalists in the forest, visit a hidden waterfall, or, for the energetic, climb along a rushing stream and look for forest birds along the trail.
 In the afternoon, head for the Golfo de Corcovado in search of marine wildlife, looking for Magellanic penguins, sooty shearwaters, dolphins, and with luck, whales.